April 8, 2020

 NOTE: Based on current medical research and understanding, there is no evidence that any form of dysautonomia would increase the risk of infections or complications from COVID-19.
 Some patients with dysautonomia may have one or more of the underlying conditions mentioned above, which could increase their risk.
 For example, certain types of dysautonomia are more common in the elderly or are caused by diabetes.
 However, at this time current research indicates that dysautonomia itself is not a risk factor.

-As this is a developing situation, research and new information about who is vulnerable to the virus is released frequently.
+As this is a developing situation, new research and information about who is vulnerable to the virus is released frequently.
 We highly encourage you to discuss your individual risk and necessary precautions with your medical provider.

 How to Practice Good Hygiene and Cleanliness